couper64/hardcode/README.md

 The system has failed to boot on the first try.
 Rebooted, but the screen was black.
 Switched to tty3 and enabled Xorg suppport in the `gdm3` configuration file.
 Rebooted and logged in.
 The welcome page has been through, and connection to the internet was done via Wi-Fi.

 Given the access to the WWW, the system was updated and upgraded.
+Notebly, the connection was very slow, i.e. it took around 30 minutes to complete the task.
+It prompted me to restart, we went with "Restart later" and then manually restarted.
+Enabled RDP and SSH.

     gpu0/gpuall SSH will be available at 192.168.122.100:221.
                 RDP will be available at 192.168.122.100:33891.